mainsail-crew/mainsail/docs/quicktips/additional-sensors.md

 has_children: false
 permalink: /quicktips/additional-sensors
 description: >-
   Integrate additional sensors into the temperature graph.
-For example Raspberry Pi, MCU, MAXxxxxx, BMExxx, HTU21D, LM75 and more..
+For example Raspberry Pi, MCU, BMExxx, HTU21D, LM75 and more..
 ---

 # {{ page.title }}